ronak132/ronak132.github.io/index.md

 My profile on [LinekdIn](https://www.linkedin.com/in/ronak132/).

 ### Hobbies

 I like to read.
-This blog is my favorite in [cricket](http://www.espncricinfo.com/blogs/content/story/blogs/index.html?genre=442)
+This [blog](http://www.espncricinfo.com/blogs/content/story/blogs/index.html?genre=442) is my favorite in cricket.

 This is a good page to read about random stuff [Wikipedia:unusual articles](https://en.wikipedia.org/wiki/Wikipedia:Unusual_articles)